-Think about it, when we breathe through our mouth, our tongue no longer rests in the palate.
-Without it resting against the roof of the mouth, a narrow palate develops leading to crowded teeth.
-The long face look, created by mouth-breathers, may be perceived to lack intelligent or have poor social skills.
+When we breathe through our mouth, our tongue no longer rests in the palate.
+Without it resting against the roof of the mouth, a narrow palate develops, leading to crowded teeth.
+The long face look, created by mouth-breathers, may be perceived to lack intelligence or have poor social skills.
 Think about Napoleon Dynamite.
 He’s a mouth breather.
 The lips apart are the giveaway.

-It should be noted that once mouth breathers switch to nose breathing the may experience congestion.
-The brain can sense when we are exhaling too quickly (something common in mouth breathing due to faster inhalation of carbon dioxide).
+It should be noted that once mouth breathers switch to nose breathing, they may experience congestion.
+The brain can sense when we exhale too quickly (something familiar in mouth breathing due to faster carbon dioxide inhalation).

 Mouth breathers don’t sleep well and seldom reach the therapeutic level of sleep.
 They simply don’t get enough oxygen.
-The nose fills the lungs with eighteen percent more oxygen than mouth breathing and that enables the brain and muscles to thrive.
+The nose fills the lungs with eighteen percent more oxygen than mouth breathing, enabling the brain and muscles to thrive.
 Mouth breathers have weaker muscles, less memory, and less stamina.

-Just think if your mouth stays dryer, saliva is not working at to neutrilize bacteria, giving the bacteria a chance to get a head of us and create tooth decay.
-When the tonsils dry out the become enlarged…can create tonsil stones (smelly and contribute to bad breath).
-Physicians are discovering in Cleveland biggest sleep apnea for children while at NYU they say there is no such thing as ADHD, children are not sleeping well or enough and mouth breathing, leading to poor brain development.
+Just think, if your mouth stays dryer, saliva is not working to neutralize bacteria, giving the bacteria a chance to get ahead of us and create tooth decay.
+When the tonsils dry out, they become enlarged…can make tonsil stones (smelly and contribute to bad breath).
+Physicians are discovering Cleveland’s biggest sleep apnea for children while at NYU they say there is no such thing as ADHD, children are not sleeping well or enough and mouth breathing, leading to poor brain development.

-Consider these findings when asked to “open wide” the valuable message is “close your mouth.”
+Consider these findings when asked t” “open wi “e” the valuable message i” “close your mouth.””